spesml/spesml.github.io/3_Plugin/09_state_machines.md

 ### Entry Action

 A state can have an entry action that is executed when the state machine enters the respective state.
-It is executed after the transitions action and any entry action of any parent state the state machine enters during the execution of a transition.
+An entry action is performed after the transition action and before the entry action of its child states.

 ### Exit Action

-Analog to the entry action, a state can have an exit action that is executed when the state machine exits the respective state.
+Analog to the entry action, a state can have an exit action that executes when the state machine exits the respective state.
-The entry action is executed before the entry action of a state is executed before the entry action of any of its parent's states and the transition action.
+An exit action is performed before the transition action and after the exit action of its child states.

 ### Do Activity

 A state machine can have a do-activity that describes the continuous behavior of a component in that state.
-For timed components, the do-activity is executed any time the state machine remains in its current state on a clock signal.
+For timed components, the do-activity executes any time the state machine remains in its current state on a clock signal.

 ## Timing Abstractions